Objective:

 4. Thermal Stress Analysis

-With the temperature field defined, an applied thermal load can be applied to a static analysis just like any other structural boundary condition (such as forces, pressure, and displacement restraints).
-The applied temperature load will cause expansion and contraction of the material based on its CTE.
-An initial temperature load can be applied as a reference point for the initial expansion before the temperature load is applied, and should usually be set to the ambient temperature of the part before thermal loading.
+A thermal load can be applied to a Static Analysis just like any other structural boundary condition (such as forces, pressure, and displacement restraints) with the temperature field defined.
+The applied temperature load will cause the material to expand and contract based on its CTE.
+An initial temperature load can be applied as a reference point for the initial expansion before the temperature load is applied and should usually be set to the ambient temperature of the part before thermal loading.

 Available Boundary Conditions

-Are you still having issues?
+Do you still need help?
 Contact the support team, and we’ll be happy to help!